pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep3.md

 }
 ```

 This function reads our Markdown files, extracts metadata, and returns them for the homepage.
+As you probably expect by reading the file's name, this code runs on the [server side](https://svelte.dev/tutorial/kit/page-data).
 - The way we import them TODO, write something more about vite's glob import, it is efficient.
 - It would be beneficial to study this code, perhaps print out the `articleModules` in the console.
 We don't use everything contained in the 2 `*Modules` objects as we only need the metadata in this case.
 Later on, when we reach the individual post pages, we will use these objects fully.
 - The sorting and slicing could happen on the client side, but since we only need the 2 most recent articles and projects, why waste the user's bandwidth.